Tiran Island: Geography

-The island is located at the entrance of the Straits of Tiran, which connect the Red Sea to the Gulf of Aqaba.
+The island is located at the entrance of the Strait of Tiran, which connect the Red Sea to the Gulf of Aqaba.
 It has an area of about 80 km2 and was part of the Ras Muhammad National Park.
 The Straits of Tiran are Israel's only access from the Gulf of Aqaba to the Red Sea, and Egypt's blockade of them on 22 May 1967 was the casus belli for Israel starting the Six-Day War.

-Tiran Island is of strategic significance in the area, as it forms the narrowest section of the Straits of Tiran, which is an important sea passage to the major ports of Aqaba in Jordan and Eilat in Israel.
-Israel briefly took over Tiran Island during the Suez Crisis and again from 1967 to 1982 following the Six-Day War.
-The island is inhabited only by military personnel from Egypt and the Multinational Force and Observers (MFO).
-Chisholm Point is a cape of Tiran Island.
-Some sources report that many beaches on the island are mined.

-Environment

-The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding white-eyed gulls.

 History

-Iotabe
+Pre-Islamic period

-Tiran may be the island that Procopius called Iotabe (in Ἰωτάβη), which was an important toll station for shipping in the area, but other islands in the Gulf of Aqaba have been proposed as alternative identifications.
+Tiran is often identified with an island that Procopius called Iotabe (in Ἰωτάβη), which was an important toll station for shipping in the area, although other islands in the Gulf of Aqaba have also been proposed as alternative identifications.
 In 473, a Saracen named Amorkesos captured the island and appropriated the revenues, but the Byzantine Empire retook it 25 years later, granting its inhabitants autonomy whilst subject to payment of taxes on goods exported to India.
 Around 534, the Byzantines had to retake it again from a group whom Choricius of Gaza called an unholy race, and whom some scholars suppose to have been the Jewish inhabitants who had refused to pay the taxes.
+The existence of a Jewish population on the island is also shown by Procopius and a local inscription.

 The earliest and latest dates mentioned in relation to Iotabe are given in relation to the participation of bishops of the island in the church councils: Macarius in the Council of Chalcedon in 451 (in whose acts the diocese is listed as belonging to the Roman province of Palaestina Tertia), and Anastasius in a synod held at Jerusalem in 536.

 There is no mention of Iotabe in accounts of the Islamic conquests, which suggests that by then, it had become uninhabited.

 Since it is no longer a residential bishopric, Iotabe, called in its Latin form Iotapa, in Palaestina, is today listed by the Roman Catholic Church as a titular see.

+According to Procopius, at the island, the "Hebrews had lived from of old in autonomy, but in the reign of this Justinian they have become subject to the Romans."
 The reference by Procopius to an autonomous Jewish community on the island until the 6th century figures in Israeli rhetoric during the Suez crisis and during and immediately after the Six-Day War.